 Observability needs for application modernization

 Public-facing changes to a business can often be chosen over internal improvements, especially with the increasing pressure on IT departments both in terms of budget and responsibilities.
 However, this is a mistake to be avoided.

 By constructing a digital process at an early stage, and integrating technology throughout the wider organization, businesses stay up-to-date and open themselves up to future partners.

 Internal processes can become more efficient and adaptable, with the ability to scale as the business grows.
 Over time, digital transformation strengthens any business partnership, paying for itself in its overall benefits.

 Placing data and analytics at the centre of a digital transformation strategy will allow businesses to take advantage of big data.

-Using the correct tools, this data can be analysed for invaluable business insights, and can help inform fast-paced decision-making.
+Using the correct tools, this data can be analyzed for invaluable business insights and can help inform fast-paced decision-making.
 The greater the degree to which analytical tools are placed within the heart of the business, the greater their positive effects can be.

 It’s difficult to keep track of all the developments in the tech sector that help, now and in the future, with digital transformations.
 However, AI has a surefire seat at the table going forward, and is likely to be crucial in developments regarding big data.